hotpeppersec/cloudlab/docs/_source/09_test-lab.rst

 |

-We've reached the point where it's time to assemble all our functional blocks into a proper lab in the cloud.
+We've reached the point where it's time to assemble all our functional blocks into a proper lab using resources of a cloud service provider.

 *******************
 Lab Network Diagram